sanikamnjoshi/htbap/2-Intermediate/Judgment/02-How-to-Manage-Software-System-Dependence.md

 - Does the component restrict you to particular hardware or software systems?
 - What will you do if the component fails completely?

-It is always best to encapsulate the component in some way so that it is isolated and so that it can be swapped out.
-If the component proves to be completely unworkable, you may be able to get a different one, but you may have to write your own.
+==It is always best to encapsulate the component in some way so that it is isolated and so that it can be swapped out. 🐼== If the component proves to be completely unworkable, you may be able to get a different one, but you may have to write your own.
 Encapsulation is not portability, but it makes porting easier, which is almost as good.

+> [!question] 🐼 encapsulating external components
+> sounds good in theory, but can prove difficult in practice, especially if the component is something as pervasive as a commonly used external library (e.g., pandas).

 Having the source code for a component decreases the risk by a factor of four.
-With source code, you can evaluate it easier, debug it easier, find workarounds easier, and make fixes easier.
-If you make fixes, you should give them to the owner of the component and get the fixes incorporated into an official release; otherwise you will uncomfortably have to maintain an unofficial version.
+With source code, you can evaluate it easier, debug it easier, find workarounds easier, and make fixes easier. ==If you make fixes, you should give them to the owner of the component and get the fixes incorporated into an official release; otherwise you will uncomfortably have to maintain an unofficial version.==

 Next [How to Decide if Software is Too Immature](03-How-to-Decide-if-Software-is-Too-Immature.md)